RobHab1/Sales-Performance-Dashboard/README.md

 # Sales Performance Dashboard

-An interactive Business Intelligence dashboard built to analyze sales performance, profitability and business trends through executive reporting.
+An interactive Business Intelligence dashboard built to transform transactional sales data into meaningful business insights through executive reporting, KPI monitoring and visual analytics.

 ![Dashboard Overview](images/dashboard-overview.png)

 ---

-## Overview
+# Project Overview

-This project demonstrates how Business Intelligence transforms transactional sales data into meaningful business insights.
+This project demonstrates how Business Intelligence can support business decision-making by transforming raw sales data into interactive dashboards and actionable insights.

-The dashboard provides decision-makers with an interactive view of sales performance, profitability, customer behavior and regional trends through KPI-driven reporting and visual analytics.
+The solution provides executives and business stakeholders with a centralized view of sales performance across products, customers, regions and sales representatives.

+The dashboard focuses on performance monitoring, trend analysis and data-driven decision making through modern dashboard design and interactive reporting.

 ---

+# Business Problem

+Organizations generate large volumes of transactional sales data every day.

+Without proper reporting it becomes difficult to identify:

+- Revenue trends
+- Regional performance
+- Customer behaviour
+- Product performance
+- Sales representative performance
+- Business opportunities
+- Performance deviations

+This dashboard addresses those challenges by providing an interactive Business Intelligence solution.

+---

-## Business Objectives
+# Business Objectives

-The dashboard answers key business questions such as:
+The dashboard helps answer questions such as:

 - How is revenue changing over time?
 - Which product categories generate the highest revenue?
 - Which regions perform best?
-- Which sales representatives achieve the best results?
+- Which sales representatives generate the strongest results?
-- Which customer segments are the most valuable?
+- Which customer segments are most valuable?
+- Which sales channels contribute the most revenue?
 - How do discounts impact profitability?
-- What sales trend can be expected in the coming months?
+- What future sales trend can be expected?

 ---

-## Dashboard Pages
+# Dashboard Pages

-### Executive Overview
+## Executive Overview

-A high-level overview of business performance.
+Provides a high-level overview of business performance.

-**Features**
+Features

 - Revenue
 - Gross Profit